StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 ### 4. Migrate the Agent V1 (legacy) cache

-Migrating the Agent V1 (legacy) cache requires a cache conversion process, and this is a manual process that StackState will assist you with.
+Migrating the Agent V1 (legacy) cache requires a cache conversion process, and this is a manual process that Rancher Observability will assist you with.
-Contact StackState to assist with this process.
+Contact Rancher Observability to assist with this process.

 A breakdown of the steps that will happen in the cache migration is as follows: